Category: Info

 What Is A Heat Alarm And What Does It Do?

 As the name suggests, heat alarms (also called heat detectors) are designed to emit a visual and audible alarm when a change is detected in the ambient room temperature.
-Our Emerald Planet heat alarms will activate when the temperature reaches and exceeds 55°C due to a fire.
+Unlike smoke alarms, which detect airborne particles, heat alarms respond to significant temperature increases, making them ideal for areas prone to dust, fumes, or cooking smoke.

 Which Is Better – Smoke Alarm Or Heat Alarm?